F1Tenth-UCF/Senior-Design-Software/README.md

 to start the navigation stack.

 At this point, the car is ready to control!
 Publish `geometry_msgs/msg/TwistStamped` messages to control speed and steering.

+> It may be helpful to use rviz to visualize the map and the car's path.
+You can start it by running `rviz2` in a new terminal.

 ## Controlling the car
 TODO